Strengthen and Amplify Local Voices

 This is the provocative title of a project proposal on which OASIS was invited to collaborate with Lund University, Sweden and University of Khartoum.
 It refers to the supply and demand for food in the Sahel.
 The project proposes to integrate community distribution of family planning with ongoing rural agriculture outreach initiatives in Sudan and Nigeria.
 The partners received a small planning grant and we are awaiting decision from the United Nations Sustainable Development Solutions Network on a larger grant for action-research.
 Learn more here.

 Advocating for family planning in the united nations strategic response plan for the sahel

 UN Office for Coordination of Humanitarian Affairs (UNCOHA) 2014-2016 response plan has a nearly one billion dollar shortfall.
 Meanwhile, the plan's executive summary states "despite a 1% increase in overall crop yield (over the last five year average), the per capita yield declined by 13% due to population growth."
 That plan does not include reproductive health services.
 And yet decades of evidence show that upholding a women's right to make choices about family size results in meaningful changes in national-level demography.
 OASIS is making the case for inclusion of family planning in the Strategic Response Plan for the Sahel.

 Friends of the Sahel Network

 Launching the Friends of the Sahel Network (FOSN) was one of OASIS' initial achievements.
 FOSN is a virtual, international network of people interested in the Sahel and the work of OASIS.
 The network is a platform to share occasional highlights from our work and opportunities for our friends in the region.
-We have over 1,500 Friends of the Sahel and growing.
-In 2016 we intend to use our network more strategically to attract new donors.
+Our Friends of the Sahel network has grown to over 2,500 members and interest in our work continues to increase.

 debating populations and emissions